“Constitutional Rights for All Citizens”

 The Republican Party has always been the party of Civil Rights.
-We are the party that passed the 13th, 14th, and 15th amendments over near unanimous opposition from Democrats.
+We are the party that passed the 13th, 14th, and 15th amendments over near strong opposition from Democrats.
+Not a single Democrat in Congress voted for the 15th Amendment to give voting rights to all black Americans.
+It passed entirely with Republican support.
 The Republicans advocated voting rights for women before the Democrats.
 The first woman in Congress and the first woman governor were Republicans.
+Wyoming elected the first woman governor, Republican Nellie Ross in 1876.
 All the states that declined to ratify the 19th Amendment were controlled by Democrats.

 The examples are endless: In 1957, a Democrat governor of Arkansas (Gov. Faubus) sent in the National Guard to keep black students out of a Little Rock High School and a Republican president (Eisenhower) sent in the 101st U.S. Airborne Division to escort the black students safely in to the school.
 In Congress, the Republican leader of the Senate (Dirksen) was leading the fight for Civil Rights legislation.
 Meanwhile, a US Democrat Senator (Byrd of West Virginia) who was a former local Ku Klux Klan leader, led a 14 hour filibuster against the Civil Rights Act of 1964.
 Three years later, the Democrats rewarded the former Klansman Senator Byrd by making him secretary of the Senate Democrat Caucus.
 Later he became the Senate Democrat leader.
 Senator Hillary Clinton said about Byrd, “From my first day in the Senate, I sought out his guidance, and he was always generous with his time and his wisdom.”